tldr-pages/tldr/pages/common/tokei.md

 # tokei

-> A program that prints out statistics about your code.
+> A program that prints out statistics about code.

 - Get a report on the code in a folder and all subfolders: